 The Everett School District promotes and maintains a smoke-free environment.
 Student possession or use of tobacco and tobacco-like products if prohibited in schools and other district buildings, on district grounds, and in district vehicles at all times.
 Tobacco and tobacco-like products includes, but are not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, liquid nicotine, nicotine delivery devices, electronic cigarettes, vapor devices, vapor pens, non-prescribed inhalers, and any other smoking equipment device, material, or innovation.
-Violations of this rule will result in progressive discipline.
+Violations of this rule will result in progressive discipline, including parent/guardian notification and third-millennium curriculum completion, up through possible suspension.